Knowledge Base

 Can I add multiple Knowledge Base sources?

-Yes, you can add a mix of PDFs, website URLs, and documents you create in Synthflow.
-The agent will search through all available documents regardless of the source.
+Yes, you can mix sources such as PDFs, single-page URLs, website crawls, integration imports, and documents created in Synthflow.
+The agent will search through all available content regardless of source.

 Does the agent scrape my entire website?